asolavi/MESSpy/README.md

 - json (input files are .json)
 - pvlib (used to download PV production series and weather data based on typical meteorological year)
 - matplotlib (used in post_process)
+- Coolprop (for thermodynamic libraries)
+- scipy (for opimization and interpolation function)

 A less up-to-date but fully functional and documented fortran version is also available: https://github.com/pielube/MESS-Fortran